axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

 <h1>But What About&hellip;</h1>
  <div class="_commentary">Fear has us.</div>
  <div class="_quotespan">I am tired of being afraid, seeing how the FIAT model works has exposed the fears and has made all the difference.</div>
  <div class="_commentary">Well, that may be the beginning, not it is nowhere near the end of the hold that fear has on us.
-That became obvious over time as people asked <span class="_quotatespan">but what about&hellip;</span> questions about, say, toxic colleages&hellip;</span></div>
+That became obvious over time as people asked but what about, say, toxic colleages&hellip;</div>
  <p></p>
  <div class="_speakerb">How are we going to deal with bullies, underminders, and slackers.
 What about goosip mongers and the over-controlling colleages.
 Are they going to be co-owners, too?</div>
  <div class="_speakera">Well, if they contribute and somebody acknowledges their contribution, then they get <span class="_paradigm">RAD</span>s and they are co-owners.</div>